mozilla-mobile/mozilla-vpn-client/docs/rfcs/0004-suggested-excluded-apps-tech-spec.md

 -   (3-5 points) Answer the open questions above
 -   (5-8 points) Create a well-structured file (for our own research, as well as one users can add to via GH pull requests on the client repo) w/ apps to exclude (and update the repo's readme to explain this new type of contribution).
 Add this doc to addons.
 Add tests to ensure the doc's format integrity is maintained.
 This format should be designed to allow new platforms (like websites) to be added without breaking anything.
     -   Current proposal for format: Individual text files for each platform (`android.txt`, `linux.txt`, etc.) in a specific directory.
 Each line of the file will be a single path, or bundle ID, or whatever we end up using as an identifier.
 (See "Other options considered" section for why this is the current proposal.)
+Anything after a `#` on a line is considered a comment, and is ignored.
     -   Additions to the list should be given the same amount of thought that adding new dependencies to our repo are given.
 That is, full research by our engineers to ensure nothing malicious is being snuck in.
 And erring on the side of not including any.
         -   This statement (or something similar) should be added to the top of the file in a comment.
     -   From Santiago: <https://github.com/citizenlab/test-lists/tree/master/lists>, <https://ooni.org/>